Riau-Lingga Sultanate: Society

 The opening of stannary towns in Karimun, Kundur and Singkep by 1801 proved brought prosperity to the Riau Islands.
 During this time Pulau Penyengat was established as a royal settlement in 1804.
 It was initially founded as a royal dowry for Engku Puteri, a Johor-Riau aristocrat of Bugis lineage who returned to the island from the Mempawah Sultanate in western Borneo.
 She became the fourth wife of Sultan Mahmud Syah and Queen Consort of the Johor-Riau Sultanate.

-Penyengat was later developed as the seat for the Yang Dipertuan Muda.
+Penyengat was later developed as the seat for the Yang di-Pertuan Muda.
 A palace, balai (audience hall), mosque and fortification were constructed on the island, presumably to resolve the dispute between the Malays and the Bugis.
 He expressly bequeathed the island to Raja Hamidah and the descendants of Raja Haji (her late father who previously won the war against the Dutch).
 The sultan then separated his kingdom into Malay and Bugis spheres.
-He decided that the Bugis Yang Dipertuan Muda would govern Riau (the islands of Bintan, Penyengat and their dependencies) while the Malay Sultan would administer Lingga and its dependencies, with each having no claim with the respective revenues of the other.
-Though the island personally belonged to Engku Puteri Hamidah, it was administered by her brother, Raja Jaafar (the Yang Dipertuan Muda) and later by his descendants.
-The effective division of the state by the sultan afforded an unprecedented opportunity for Raja Jaafar to develop Penyengat as the heart of the kingdom.
+He decided that the Bugis Yang di-Pertuan Muda would govern Riau (the islands of Bintan, Penyengat and their dependencies) while the Malay Sultan would administer Lingga and its dependencies, with each having no claim with the respective revenues of the other.
+Though the island personally belonged to Engku Puteri Hamidah, it was administered by her brother, Raja Ja'afar (the Yang di-Pertuan Muda) and later by his descendants.
+The effective division of the state by the sultan afforded an unprecedented opportunity for Raja Ja'afar to develop Penyengat as the heart of the kingdom.
 Penyengat, situated in the middle of the maritime trade and commercial routes of the Malay World, soon become a key Malay literary and cultural centre in the 19th century.